 That’s why, when building links, SEOs focus not on building any links.
 They aim to generate the highest quality references possible.

-1. The popularity of a linking site: Any link from a domain that search engines consider an authority will naturally have high quality.
-In other words, links from websites that have good quality links pointing to them, work better.
+- The popularity of a linking site: Any link from a domain that search engines consider an authority will naturally have high quality.
+In other words, links from websites that have good quality links pointing to them will yield better results.

 In SEO, we refer to the process of acquiring new backlinks as link building.
 And as many practitioners admit, it can be a challenging activity.